(The following is a guest post from Rebecca Toon, author and creator of Homeschool on the Ranch.)

 As one of our students told me, our group was a lifeline to him!

 So as the new school year approaches, we are adding another layer: ancient history.
-Each year we will add another history time period.
+Each year we will add another historical time period.

 The Possibilities are Endless!